jimmycao/libga_mpi/README.md

 For the impatient, have a look at the examples/ directory where you will find a couple of shell scripts that build and run specific test problems.
 This source also contains a few Python scripts to merge and visualize the algorithms' results.

+Also, there is a graphical tool called Libga GAT which uses much of the functionality of Libga.
+It allows its user to specify test problems, choose algorithms and settings and explore the algorithm's results.
+See the wiki page on this site!

 The MIT License (MIT)
 ---------------------
 Copyright (c) 2013 Martin Wirth